ishifr/ishifr/README.md

 ### Hi there :earth_asia:      :boy:

-- 🔭 I’m currently working on RegEx with Dart and Json to Dart projects
+- 🔭 I’m currently working on Document circulation for government
 - 🌱 I’m learning new things
-- 💬 Ask me about C,Python,Automation(with Python),Dart and Flutter
+- 💬 Ask me about Dart and Flutter
-- 📫 How to reach me: justmr27@gmail.com
+- 📫 How to reach me: mrtimuzbek@gmail.com

 - ⚡ Fun fact: I want to learn all useful things :)